331E Sullivant Hall

-Maria Palazzi is Professor of Design and is currently serving as Director for the Advanced Computing Center for the Arts and Design (ACCAD) at The Ohio State University.
+Maria Palazzi is Professor of Design and affiliated with the Advanced Computing Center for the Arts and Design (ACCAD) at The Ohio State University.
 In the Department of Design she teaches in both the undergraduate and graduate programs and serves as a graduate advisor to students in the MFA program.
+Maria served as ACCAD's Director for many years and as an Interim Director as well.

 Palazzi’s creative research is focused on the conveyance of ideas and information using storytelling and the medium of computer-generated graphics and animation.
 Within this framework her work lies at the intersection of animation, visual communication, information design and computing.
 Her experience and expertise in design and the production of animation is closely integrated with her role as an educator within the context of a new media research center.
 As an educator she facilitates discipline-specific application while simultaneously engaging students in multidisciplinary research, learning and practice.